Mim275/Bank-Management/README.md

 # Bank-Management
-Topic of project: Bank Management System.
+Topic of the project: Bank Management System.
 Language: C
-System will have add, search, view, delete functions.
-Customer can choose from the options.
-Customer can make account in bank.
-They can add their names using add function.
-Search their account with search function.
-Customer can see his/her account informations.
-Customer can also delete their account by delete function.
-Bank can also have ATM Feature.
-Customer will login with pin number.
-Customer can withdraw, deposit and check account balance. other than that Customer can see currency rates info.
+This is a basic project in the file system.
+The project has add, search, view, and delete functions.
+Customers can choose from the options.
+Customers can make an account in the bank.
+They can add their names using the add function.
+Search their account with the search function.
+Customers can see his/her account information.
+Customer can also delete their account by the delete function.
+Bank can also have an ATM Feature.
+The customer will log in with a PIN number.
+Customers can withdraw, deposit, and check their account balance. other than that Customers can see currency rates info.
 See loan interest info.